County Route 85, Forestville, NY

 I explored for only .6 of a mile by entering from the road toward the wooden sign where there was a hint of a break in the vegetation at the road side.
 I exited via the wooden footbridge which appeared to still be on the preserve's property but I had to scurry down a slope to access the footbridge.
 It was too hot and humid to enjoy a ramble in the woods for very long.
 This area reminds me of the back hill where I grew up.
 My brother and I have many happy memories of rambling and exploring there.
 If you never had woods to ramble, this place may be the answer to that.
 Be sure to stop and inhale deeply while you are there.
 It smelled so nice.
 I did not see anything resembling a formal trail.
 If you find one, please send me a note at wnywanderings@gmail.com.
 What I did find are two waterfalls (dry as a bone) that I would love to return to when the spring snow melt is in full spate because I bet they are beautiful!
 There are steep inclines to navigate as you would expect to see at a location where there is a waterfall.

-There was a no recent trash present.
+There was no recent trash present.

 I had the place to myself.